Previous Book Contents Book Index Next

 The PPC Toolbox establishes the identity of users through the process of authentication.
 The authentication mechanism of the PPC Toolbox identifies each user through an assigned name and password.
 Each session initiated with a port that is located on a remote computer requires authentication (unless guest access is enabled) before a session is permitted.
 Sessions between applications located on the same computer never require authentication.

 A computer's owner can establish access for other users and guests by opening the Users & Groups control panel located in the Control Panels folder.
-The Users & Groups control panel allows an owner to specify the names and passwords of other users whose computers can initiate sessions with their ports across the network.
+The Users & Groups control panel allows an owner to specify the names and passwords of other users whose computers can initiate sessions with his or her ports across the network.
 When the computer's owner opens the Users & Groups control panel, the Guest icon appears.
 If the owner's name is specified in the Sharing Setup control panel, an icon with the owner's name also appears.

 To specify a particular new user, the owner chooses New User from the File menu.
 The owner should type in the user's name.
 When the owner opens a user icon in the Users & Groups control panel, the Finder displays the users and groups dialog box on the owner's screen.
 Figure 11-5 shows the users and groups dialog box for a particular user.